Homemade dough, piles of gooey cheese and fresh, local ingredients are the trademarks of these pizzerias that are among Oklahoma's best.

 If there’s a deeper dish pie in Oklahoma than Savastano’s Pizzeria, we dare you to find it.
 Their signature Chicago-style deep dish, loaded down with traditional toppings such as pepperoni, Italian sausage, sautéed mushrooms and more, stands a whopping two inches high, 14 inches in diameter and weighs an incredible eight pounds.
 With pizzas named after Chicago landmarks and even a few Chicago hot dogs on the menu, it’s no wonder Savastano’s is known as Tulsa’s “little slice of Chicago.”
 Each pizza is matched with a beer or wine selection right on the menu, making pairings an absolute breeze.

-One step inside the door at The Wedge Pizzeria in Oklahoma City and you’ll be welcomed by the scents of pecan wood and top-notch ingredients like truffle oil and roasted garlic.
+One step inside the door at either location of The Wedge Pizzeria in Oklahoma City and you’ll be welcomed by the scents of pecan wood and top-notch ingredients like truffle oil and roasted garlic.
 This wood-fire oven pizzeria offers seven specialty pizzas ranging from the Italian Stallion with port wine and sundried tomato sauce, mozzarella, roasted fennel and Italian sausage to the Napoli with toasted walnuts, Asiago cheese, arugula, rosemary and pancetta.
 Guests will enjoy indoor or outdoor seating and a variety of appetizer and fresh salad selections before digging in to the divine pizza found here.
 Don’t forget to complement your pizza with an Italian soda, glass of wine or a serving of gelato.

 Nestled in the beautiful Ouachita Mountains near the shores of Broken Bow Lake, Grateful Head Pizza Oven & Tap Room takes top honors for both its location and tasty creations.
 The laid back vibe of this popular pizza joint is enhanced by the on-site beer garden featuring live music nearly every weekend.